Analida's Ethnic Spoon

 • Bell pepper - Add ⅓ cup of finely chopped red bell pepper for some added flavor and color.

 • Non-Salted fish - If you are using fresh fish you can cook as shown in the recipe.
-Add 1 tsp of salt to the batter.
+Add 1 teaspoon of salt to the batter.

 • Gluten free - You can swap out the all-purpose flour with a gluten free types sold at most stores.
 Cup for Cup is one brand or 1 for 1 from Bob's Red Mill is another.

 • Mayo-Ketchup Sauce - This is a really popular dipping sauce from Puerto Rico aka pink sauce.
-This a simple mixture of 3 Tbsp Mayonnaise, 1 Tbsp ketchup and ½ tsp garlic powder.
+This a simple mixture of 3 tablespoon Mayonnaise, 1 tablespoon ketchup and ½ teaspoon garlic powder.
 Feel free to add a dash of Worcestershire.
 So good!

 • Cocktail Sauce - This is not just for cold shrimp but goes great with bacalaitos!
 Combine ½ cup of ketchup, 2 tablespoons of horseradish, 1 tablespoon of fresh lemon juice, a dash of Worcestershire, and optionally Tabasco to taste.